 Monika Naus is the Medical Director of the Communicable Diseases & Immunization Service at BCCDC.
-She is also an associate professor in the UBC School of Population & Public Health.
+She is also a professor in the UBC School of Population & Public Health.

 Dr. Naus' clinical and research interests include planning and evaluation of old and new immunization policy and programs, various aspects of vaccine preventable diseases and implications for future control in the context of immunization, immunization registries, determinants of vaccine uptake and vaccine safety.